openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 *Figure 3.
 COBOL Check folder*

-3. Open your vs code with the same team configuration file with the Learn Cobol folder which you have used in chapter 2.
-If not you can also download it from https://github.com/openmainframeproject/cobol-programming-course/releases/tag/3.0.0
+3. Open your vs code with the same team configuration file with the Learn Cobol folder which you have used in course 2.
+If not, you can also download it from https://github.com/openmainframeproject/cobol-programming-course/releases/latest

-4. click on the icon of Zowe Explore extension on left side bar of VS code.
+4. click on the icon of Zowe Explore an extension on the left sidebar of VS code.

 ![](Images/image212.png)

 *Figure 4.
 Zowe explorer*

-   In the DATA SETS section you can view all the PDS (Partitioned datasets) and sequential files present.
-In the USS (Unix System Services ) section you can view the files or folder that is stored in the USS.
+   In the DATA SETS section, you can view all the PDS (Partitioned datasets) and sequential files present.
+In the USS (Unix System Services) section, you can view the files or folder that is stored in the USS.
 USS is a posix compliant linux like environment which makes it easy for developers to interact with previous knowledge of using linux terminals and commands.
-In the JOBS section you can view all about the running or completed jobs.
+In the JOBS section, you can view all about the running or completed jobs.

-5. Put your username and password in all the three sections by click on the search icon to view the files (DATA SETS, USS, JOBS) which you have learned in the previous chapters.
+5. Put your username and password in all the three sections by clicking on the search icon to view the files (DATA SETS, USS, JOBS) which you have learned in the previous chapters.

 ![](Images/image213.png)